Chester, West Virginia: History

 Chester was founded in 1896 and incorporated in 1907.
 The town was established by lawyer J.E.
 McDonald from neighboring East Liverpool, Ohio.
 The origin of the name Chester is uncertain, although it may be a transfer from Chester County, Pennsylvania.

 The town grew in the early 20th century, led primarily by the pottery industry founded in nearby East Liverpool.
 The Taylor, Smith & Taylor Company was the leading manufacturer in Chester, employing over 800 people at one time.
 Another large employer was the steel-manufacturing Chester Rolling Mill Company.

 Rock Springs Park was a small amusement park founded by McDonald in 1897 and home to various rides, a swimming pool, a lake, a small zoo, and live performances.
 It closed in 1970 for the expansion of U.S. Route 30 through Chester.

 The Chester teapot attraction was purchased by Wilford Devon in 1938 and moved to Chester from Carnegie, Pennsylvania.
 It served as a barrel-shaped food stand with soft serve ice cream, hot dogs, and soft drinks until it was moved and remodeled to its current location in 1990.
-The teapot has been featured in depictions of West Virginia, such as in the video game Fallout 76.
+The attraction is billed as the "world's largest teapot".
+The teapot has been featured in depictions of West Virginia, such as the 2018 video game Fallout 76.